 1.12: Conditions, Probation, Suspension, Revocation, and Non-Renewal

-Conditions: The Board or Commissioner may impose conditions on a school’s charter for violations of law or failure to make progress with student achievement, failure to comply with the terms of its charter, or failure to remain viable.
+Conditions: The Board or Commissioner may impose conditions on a school’s charter for violations of law or failure to make progress with student achievement, failure to adhere to and enhance its recruitment and retention plan, failure to comply with the terms of its charter, or failure to remain viable.

 Probation: The Board may place a charter school on probation if in its judgment the imposition of a condition alone would be insufficient to remediate the problem.
 The Board may impose conditions on the school’s charter that require the school to address specific areas of concern.
 Placing a school on probation signals concern about the school’s viability and permits the Board to suspend a school’s charter immediately if the school fails to remedy the causes of its probation.
 The Department may require a charter school on probation to establish an escrow account in an amount determined by the Department in consultation with the charter school to pay for closing, legal, and audit expenses associated with closure should that occur.